Konnan: Third return to AAA (2018–present)

 On June 4 in Verano de Escándalo, Konnan returned to the AAA helping Jeff Jarrett win the AAA Mega Championship against Rey Wagner and Rey Mysterio Jr. before being faced by Fénix.
 On July 14 in Querétaro, Konnan and his group MAD make their debut, but were interrupted by La Parka, starting a rivalry.

 During 2024, Konnan began to clash with Latin Lover, who had been appointed as an authority figure on-screen.
 At Triplemanía XXXII: Mexico City, after Alberto el Patrón turned villainous, Konnan aligned himself with Alberto and attacked Latin Lover.

-Following the WWE’s acquisition of AAA, Konnan was a commentary during the first joint event, Worlds Collide on June 7, 2025.
+Following the WWE's acquisition of AAA, Konnan was a commentator during the first joint event, WWE x AAA: Worlds Collide on June 7, 2025.
+In 2026, it was reported that Konnan had both his legs amputated due to diabetes complications.

 Major League Wrestling (2018–2022)

 Starting in 2018 Konnan began appearing in Major League Wrestling as a manager for Pentagon Jr. and Fenix, among other AAA wrestlers.
 He and his clients engaged in a feud with MLW World Heavyweight Champion Low Ki.
 On December 14, 2018, Konnan challenged Low Ki in a no-disqualification match for his championship, in a losing effort.
 The match was stopped by the referee when Low Ki, Ricky Martinez, and Hijo de L.A.
 Park would not stop attacking Konnan.
 Low Ki then "shanked" Konnan with some object, but Tom Lawlor ran out to make the save.